sebkm/sensor_fusion/README.md

 ]}
 ```

-If you want to have more indepth information about configuration files here are a few useful links:
+If you want to have more in-depth information about configuration files here are a few useful links:
 - https://github.com/grisp/grisp/wiki
 - https://github.com/grisp/rebar3_grisp
 - https://github.com/erlang/rebar3